outbrain/cv-boostifier/CONTRIBUTING.md

 # Contributing to CV Boostifier

-First of all - thank you for taking your time to contribute to our project 🙂 In this file you'll find instructions on how to contibute and develop **new themes** to CV Boostifiter.
+First of all - thank you for taking your time to contribute to our project 🙂 In this file you'll find instructions on how to contibute and develop **new skins** to CV Boostifiter.

 ## Adding a Skin